maurotoro/corona_models/README.md

 # corona_models
-Simplistic models of COVID-19, has a SEIR and SEIRC models.
+Simplistic models of COVID-19, has a SIR, SEIR and SEIRC models.

 The toys allow to model social distancing measures, to get an idea of how it this could affect the outcomes of the epidemic.